Fraud Division Overview

 Fraud Division Mission

-investigation, and arrest of insurance fraud offenders."
+"To protect the public and prevent economic loss through the detection, investigation, and arrest of insurance fraud offenders."

 - Automobile Insurance Fraud